wwbustb/fmz-docs/doc/_build/html/_sources/code_Instruction/Exchange Variable.rst.txt

 **exchange**

-It can be imaged as a real exchange house; default setting is the first exchange in your strategy’s parameter. all of data interactive with the exchange which achieve through this object function.
+It can be imaged as a real exchange; default setting is the first exchange in your strategy’s parameter. all of data interactive with the exchange which achieve through this object function.

 **exchanges**